Baldomero Aguinaldo Shrine: Architectural features

 The house of Gen. Baldomero Aguinaldo is a two-storey house with blue-green and white paint finish and simple decorative details.
 The lower ground floor or bodega which is intended to be partly closed serves as the working area.
 Stairs leads up to the living room, orsala, facing in front of the street.
 It is a well-ventilated space due to provision of three windows at each side.
 There are two sets of windows: the outer set made out of large glass panes while the inner set composed of fixed wooden blinds made out of Philippine hardwoods, molave and narra.
-Also, these windows have openings below its window sills, also called as ventanillas.
+Also, these windows have openings below its window sills, also called ventanillas.
 Located between floor and the window sill, these openings provide additional inlet and outlet of air inside the second floor.

 Aside from the living room, the second floor consists of two bedrooms, kitchen, and dining area, or comedor.
 A passageway, leading towards the bedrooms, or the zaguan, contains some of the memorabilia from Gen. Baldomero Aguinaldo, books of the municipal library, a history exhibit, and an arrangement of early to mid-20th century household items such as an upright piano.
 The bedrooms have iron bedsteads from the 1930s.
 The dining area, or comedor, could accommodate ten guests.
 It features pieces of furniture such as bentwood Thonet "Vienna" chairs, a dish rack, or vajillera, for china and glass wares, and a stuffed deer head on the wall.
 Built outside the comedor is a long outside shelf, or banguerra used for drying table ware.
 The flooring of the kitchen is made out of bamboo slats which is useful for both ventilation and easy cleaning.
 The bathroom and toilet are off a porch at the rear side of the house.